Conceptual art: The critique of formalism and of the commodification of art

 while others, including many of the artists themselves, saw conceptual art as a radical break with Greenberg's kind of formalist Modernism.
 Later artists continued to share a preference for art to be self-critical, as well as a distaste for illusion.
 However, by the end of the 1960s it was certainly clear that Greenberg's stipulations for art to continue within the confines of each medium and to exclude external subject matter no longer held traction.

 Conceptual art also reacted against the commodification of art; it attempted a subversion of the gallery or museum as the location and determiner of art, and the art market as the owner and distributor of art.
 Lawrence Weiner said: "Once you know about a work of mine you own it.
 There's no way I can climb inside somebody's head and remove it."
 Many conceptual artists' work can therefore only be known about through documentation which is manifested by it, e.g., photographs, written texts or displayed objects, which some might argue are not in and of themselves the art.
+Barry Thomas used media to challenge the people to nurture his Vacant Lot of Cabbages coining the phrase "Jeter le gant" achieving posterity and a large profile.
 It is sometimes (as in the work of Robert Barry, Yoko Ono, and Weiner himself) reduced to a set of written instructions describing a work, but stopping short of actually making it—emphasising the idea as more important than the artifact.
+This methodology serves as the foundation for Protocolar Art, which further explores the administrative and physical certification of the act.
 This reveals an explicit preference for the "art" side of the ostensible dichotomy between art and craft, where art, unlike craft, takes place within and engages historical discourse: for example, Ono's "written instructions" make more sense alongside other conceptual art of the time.

 Lawrence Weiner.
 Bits & Pieces Put Together to Present a Semblance of a Whole, The Walker Art Center, Minneapolis, 2005.